 v=DMARC1; p=reject; sp=reject; rua=mailto:email@example.com, mailto:firstname.lastname@example.org, mailto:email@example.com, mailto:firstname.lastname@example.org; ruf=mailto:email@example.com,mailto:firstname.lastname@example.org; fo=1 v=DMARC1; p=none; rua=mailto:ipmfqkar.glockapps.com;

-Uptime Monitor for DMARC shows the record, its current status, and the history of changes.
+Uptime Monitor for DMARC shows your record, its current status, and any history of changes.